NASCAR Hall of Fame

-The NASCAR Hall of Fame, is a Hall of Fame and Museum located in Charlotte, North Carolina that honors NASCAR and its history.
-Inductees to the Hall of Fame are drivers who have shown expert skill at NASCAR driving, all-time great crew chiefs and owners, broadcasters and other major contributors to competition within the sanctioning body.
+The NASCAR Hall of Fame is the hall of fame for the motorsports organization of NASCAR located in Charlotte, North Carolina.
+Opened on May 11, 2010, the Hall of Fame enshrines all-time figures in the history of the organization, including drivers, crew-chiefs, owners, broadcasters and front-office personnel within the sanctioning body.

+As of 2026, there are a total of 70 members of the Hall of Fame.
+Three new inductees are normally enshrined every year, starting with the 2021 Class.

 History and construction

 NASCAR committed to building a Hall of Fame and on March 6, 2006, the City of Charlotte was selected as the location.
 Ground was broken for the $160 million facility on January 26, 2007, and it officially opened on May 11, 2010, with the inaugural class inducted the day following the 2010 NASCAR Sprint All-Star Race.
 In addition to the Hall of Fame, the NASCAR Plaza, a 20-story office building, opened in May 2009.
 The 390000 sqft structure serves as the home of Hall of Fame-related offices, NASCAR Digital Media, NASCAR's licensing division, as well as NASCAR video game licensee Dusenberry Martin Racing (now known as 704Games).
 Other tenants include the Charlotte Regional Partnership and Lauth Property Group.
 Richard Petty and Dale Inman helped unveil the first artifact at the Hall of Fame—the Plymouth Belvedere that Petty drove to 27 wins in 1967.

 The City of Charlotte was responsible for the construction of the building and is the owner of the NASCAR Hall of Fame.
 However, it is operated by the Charlotte Regional Visitors Authority.
 Winston Kelley is the NASCAR Hall of Fame executive director.
 Internationally renowned Pei Cobb Freed & Partners led the design effort, and Leslie E. Robertson Associates were the structural engineers.
 Little Diversified Architectural Consulting based in Charlotte is the local architectural firm overseeing many aspects of design and construction of the project.
 LS3P Associates, Ltd. was the associate architect for the office tower.
 Tobin Starr + Partners served as site architect, providing full-time representation for Pei Cobb Freed & Partners during construction.
 Engineering and fabrication of the stainless steel Möbius strip that wraps around the structure was completed by Zahner, of Kansas City.
 Exhibition design is by Ralph Appelbaum Associates, and exhibition lighting by Technical Artistry.
 Tobin Starr + Partners is architect-of-record for exhibit and auditorium spaces.
+A display of Christie MicroTiles™ digital display tiles run archival videos and engaging visitors in the Great Hall.

 Jaros, Baum & Bolles (JB&B) was the mechanical, electrical and plumbing engineer.
 Site excavation and grading services started on May 21, 2007.
 The facility features a Hall of Fame and a 19-story office tower.
 The NASCAR Hall of Fame is set on a 150,000 square feet surface.
 The museum opened on May 11, 2010.
 In 2009, NASCAR Hall of Fame established a partnership with Buffalo Wild Wings to be its exclusive restaurant partner in Charlotte.